Sandra K. Abell Institute for Doctoral Students

 The Tennessee STEM Education Center at Middle Tennessee State University (MTSU) is excited to host the biannual 2019 Sanda K. Abell Institute for Doctoral Students to be held June 2-6 on the campus of MTSU in Murfreesboro, TN.
 The institute is sponsored by NARST (National Association for Research in Science Teaching), a worldwide organization of professionals committed to the improvement of science teaching and learning through research.
 This years’ theme will be Science Education Research in Disciplinary Contexts.
 We have chosen this theme in order to foster a broader dialogue between young and established scholars in the fields of science education research community and discipline-based education researchers.

 Applications for doctoral students are closed.
-Mentorship applications are being accepted until February 15th, 2019.
+Mentorship applications are now closed.

 Thank you for your interest in becoming a Mentor for the Institute.
 Please fill out the application in the link below to the best of your ability.
 The due date for completion is February 15, 2019.
 Funding for travel and a small stipend will be provided.